trustwallet/blockatlas/README.md

 Notifications:

-(Sub Producer) - Subscribe to specific coin  [Not implemented at Atlas, write it on your own]
+(Observer Subscriber Producer) - Create new blockatlas.SubscriptionEvent [Not implemented at Atlas, write it on your own]

-(Sub Consumer) - Save all the subscriptions to the Redis  [Implemented, you can see it at cmd/observer_subscriber]

-(Tx Notifier Producer) - Parse the block, check transactions, find addresses in Redis and push the tx details for these addresses  [Implemented, you can see it at cmd/observer_worker]
+(Observer Subscriber) - Get subscriptions from queue, set them to the DB

+(Observer Parser) - Parse the block, convert block to the transactions batch, send to queue

+(Observer Notifier) - Check each transaction for having the same address as stored at DB, if so - send tx data and id to the next queue

-(Tx Notifier Consumer) - Notify users, get tx informations by GUID from queue [Not implemented at Atlas, write it on your own]
+(Observer Notifier Consumer) - Notify the user [Not implemented at Atlas, write it on your own]

 ```
+New Subscriptions --(Rabbit MQ)--> Subscriber --> DB
+                                                   |
-Sub Producer --(Rabbit MQ)--> Sub Consumer --(Redis)--> Tx Notifier Producer --(Rabbit MQ)--> Tx Notifier Consumer --> User
+                      Parser  --(Rabbit MQ)--> Notifier --(Rabbit MQ)--> Notifier Consumer --> User

 ```

 The whole flow is not availible at Atlas repo.
 We will have integration tests with it.
 Also there will be examples of all instances soon.